thezeedom/fqscreen_viz/README.md

 To include multiple files, please run the app in browser.

 The app parses filenames to determine the unique samples and the type of read (either single-end or paired-end).
-To this end it is assumed that filenames include a reference to either R1, R2 or neither.

-*Example filenames:*
-1_S9_R1_screen.txt
-129_S19_screen.txt
-WTIFNB_1_S7_R1_screen.txt
-Palb-Tram-TTR-20R_S49_screen.txt
-Ulix-23L_S45_screen.txt
+For paired-end, it is required for paired sample file names to include reference to R1 and R2, respectively.

 ## Output

 Files are melted to data.frames containing percent mapping data and number mapping data.
-Percent mapping data is used for plotting.
+Percent mapping data is graphed per sample.